Elimination via saturation: Correctness of the algorithm

 For $f \in R$ denote by $f^h$ the \emph{homogenization} of $f$ in $S$ w.r.t.\ the indeterminate $x_0$:

 Note that possible different degrees of the summands or cancelation of leading terms prevent the homogenization $f\mapsto f^h$ from being additive.
-However, as a direct consequence of the definition one gets \begin{rmrk}[Generalized additivity] Let $f = \sum_i f_i \in R$ and $m := \max_i\{\deg f_i\}$.
+However, as a direct consequence of the definition one gets a slight generalization of additivity. \begin{rmrk}[Generalized additivity] Let $f = \sum_i f_i \in R$ and $m := \max_i\{\deg f_i\}$.
 Then

 \end{rmrk} If $B$ is a domain then the homogenization is multiplicative\footnote{This follows from $\deg(f g) = \deg(f)+\deg(g)$ if $B$ is a domain.
 If $B$ is not a domain then $\deg(f g) \leq \deg(f)+\deg(g)$: consider, e.g., the square of $2x+1$ in $(\Z/4\Z)[x]$.}; more generally: \begin{rmrk}[Generalized multiplicativity] Let $f, g\in R$.
 Then